Education Partners at Stonehenge

-Stonehenge Landscape is free to visit, 'countryside packed with archaeology and wildlife much of which is permissive open access for you to explore full of archaeology and wildlife to discover:
+The Stonehenge landscape is free to visit.
+The countryside surrounding the stones is packed with archaeology and wildlife much of which is permissive open access for you to explore full of archaeology and wildlife to discover:

 - National Trust focuses on the archaeology and wildlife in the wider landscape

 - download a walk from our website and discover ancient burial mounds, awe inspiring monuments and stunning chalk down-land.

 - explore archaeology, history and wildlife with a guide

 - get hands-on by joining a Discovery Visit in partnership with English Heritage - with Drama, Geography, History and Music